 “The best community organizers know that relationships provide the deepest impetus for the lasting transformation of the roots of alienation and violence so that something truly new can be sustained.
 But relationship is hard to scale.
 Our work is rooted in a media project whose audience is deeply invested and expanding, giving us the potential to bring the impact of relationships to scale.
 This human aspect of culture shift is an indispensable foundation if the best policy outcomes are to have any possibility of meaningful success.”

 “On a regular basis I get notes from the most unexpected places — Kazakhstan, Wichita, Uganda, Nepal, Washington, D.C. — about how the conversations of On Being have touched and lifted forward a sense of connection.
 On Being stirs hearts and imagination, the two indispensable sources of courage and creativity that nurture persistent patience and improbable power to transform and to heal.”

 JOHN PAUL LEDERACH, PEACEBUILDER (NORTHERN IRELAND, NEPAL, COLOMBIA, U.S.) AND HAIKUIST.

 Alongside the destructive narrative of our time, we see new realities emerging.
-The humans who gather around On Being are part of this generative narrative of our time.
-They are healers and creatives and changemakers across disciplines and class and place.
-At human pace, they are stitching relationship across rupture.
-In generational time, they are enlivening the world that they can see and touch.
-In a tender, tumultuous global moment, we are growing to nourish, embolden, and accompany them more deeply.
+The humans who gather around On Being are part of what we call this generative narrative of our time.
+They are social creatives across disciplines and class and place.
+At human pace, they are part of a constellation of people stitching relationship across rupture in the context of their own lives and communities.

 Our intention is to offer hope, beauty, and courage in everything we make — for an hour, a lifetime, or across generations.